-127 While the EU Concessions, Utilities, and Defence Directives, respectively Directive 2014/23/EU of the European Parliament and of the Council of 26 February 2014 on the award of concession contracts, 2014 O.J.
+While the EU Concessions, Utilities, and Defence Directives, respectively Directive 2014/23/EU of the European Parliament and of the Council of 26 February 2014 on the award of concession contracts, 2014 O.J.
 (L94) at 1 (28 March 2018), Directive 2014/25/EU of the European Parliament and of the Council of 26 February 2014 on procurement by entities operating in the water, energy, transport and postal services sectors and repealing Directive 2004/17/EC, 2014 O.J.
-(L94) at 243 (28 March 2018), and Directive 2009/81/EC of the European Parliament and of the Council of 13 July 2009 on the coordination of procedures for the award of certain works contracts, supply contracts and service contracts by contracting authorities or entities in the fields of defence and security, and amending Directives 2004/17/EC and 2004/18/EC, 2009 O.J.
-(L216) at 76 (20 August 2009), are outside the scope of this article, for completeness, it should be mentioned that amendments to these directives might be considered as well.
-128 See, e.g., Mitre Report (fn.108 above) at 27 (arguing the benefits of centralising supply chain risk management due to the improved capability
+(L94) at 243 (28 March 2018), and Directive 2009/81/EC of the European Parliament and of the Council of 13 July 2009 on the coordination of procedures for the award of certain works contracts, and service contracts by contracting authorities or entities in the fields of defence and security, and amending Directives 2004/17/EC and 2004/18/EC, 2009 O.J.
+(L216) at 76 (20 August 2009), are outside the scope of this article for completeness, it should be mentioned that amendments to these directives might be considered as well outside the scope of this article, for completeness, it should be mentioned that amendments to these directives might be considered as well.

-128 See, e.g., Mitre Report (fn.108 above) at 27 (arguing the benefits of centralising supply chain risk management due to the improved capability that results from centralisation).
-But see Ozment: Cybersecurity Can't Be Centralized, Troy K. Schneider, Federal Computer Weekly, 20 September 2016 (arguing that there may be a limit to how far responsibility for cybersecurity can be centralised), available at https://fcw.com/articles/2016/09/20 /ozment-cyber-central.aspx [Accessed 23 May 2019].
+128 See, e.g., Mitre Report (fi.
+108 above) at 27 (arguing the benefits of centralising supply chain risk management due to the improved capability that results from centralisation).
+But see Ozment: Cybersecurity Can't Be Centralized, Troy K. Schneider, Federal Computer Weekly, 20 September 2016 (arguing that there may be a limit to how far responsibility for cybersecurity can be centralised), available at https://fcw.com/articles/2016/09/20/ozment-cyber-central.aspx [Accessed 23 May 2019].